Udimore

 Udimore /ˈjuːdɪmɔː/ is a village and civil parish in the Rother district of East Sussex, England.
 It is located five miles (8 km) west of Rye on the B2089 road to Brede.

 The ecclesiastical parish is teamed with Brede; the two parish churches are St George, Brede and St Mary Udimore.

 Famous residents

-The comedian, writer, musician, poet, playwright, soldier, and actor Spike Milligan lived in Udimore until his death in 2002.
+The comedian, writer, musician, poet, playwright, soldier, and actor Spike Milligan lived on Dumb Woman's Lane in Udimore from 1988 until his death in 2002.
 The children's novelist Monica Edwards lived in Udimore from 1933 to 1936.